VNRS 151L: Fundamentals of Nursing Lab

 Examples of Outside Assignments

-Use the nursing process and the nursing diagnosis to write a nursing care plan that is appropriate to the individual needs of a client.
+Use the nursing process and the nursing diagnosis to collaborate on the components of a nursing care plan that is appropriate to the individual needs of a client.

 Instruction Type(s)